 The ongoing recovery of unmarked graves sites near the locations of former residential schools has been a grim reminder of their legacy.
 CUPE continues to stand with Indigenous communities as they grieve these unjust losses within their communities.

-September 30 is now a statutory holiday for workers in federally-regulated sectors.
-CUPE has prepared a guide to help members outside the federal sector bargain the new holiday into their collective agreements.
-The guide is provided to locals as part of CUPE’s commitment to support reconciliation and justice for all Indigenous peoples.
-What CUPE locals and members can do:
+September 30 is a statutory holiday for workers in federally regulated sectors, as well as in some other jurisdictions.
+CUPE has prepared a guide to help members outside the federal sector bargain the holiday into their collective agreements.
+The guide is provided to locals as part of CUPE’s commitment to support reconciliation and justice for all Indigenous peoples

 • Show your support on social media.
 Share a photo of yourself wearing an orange shirt using the hashtag #OrangeShirtDay.
 Tag CUPE on Facebook @cupescfp, Twitter @cupenat and Instagram @cupe_scfp.